mnot/I-D/safe-hint/draft.md

 Here, the Preference-Applied response header ({{!RFC7240}}) indicates that the site has applied the preference.
 Servers are not required to send Preference-Applied, but are encouraged to where possible.

+Here, the Preference-Applied response header ({{!RFC7240}}) indicates that the site has applied the preference.
+Servers are not required to send Preference-Applied (even when they have applied the preference), but are encouraged to where possible.

 Note that the Vary response header needs to be sent if the response is cacheable and might change depending on the value of the "Prefer" header.
 This is not only true for those responses that are